By Karen A. Soukiasian

 7. Lifting the skin on your dog’s head.
 If your dog is hydrated enough, the skin will have elasticity and immediately spring back.
 If it doesn’t, your dog could be dehydrated.

 1. Lift your dog’s upper lip.
 The gums over the teeth should be pink.
 Press the flat part of your index finger on that part of their gum.
 The pressure will turn the spot white.
-If it turns pink in 2 seconds, he or she is not in serious danger.
+If it becomes pink in 2 seconds, he or she is not in danger.

 2. If it takes 3 to 4 seconds, your dog needs to be seen by your vet immediately.
-The veterinarian will most likely recommend to rehydrate your pet with IV fluids.
+The veterinarian will most likely recommend rehydrating your pet with IV fluids.

 1. Encourage him to drink water – you may need a needless syringe or turkey baster